MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/mam-policies-for-your-microsoft-365-enterprise-dev-test-environment.md

 10. On the **Add a policy** blade, click **Create**.

 You now have two MAM policies, one for iOS devices and one for Android devices, and are ready to experiment with testing settings for the selected apps.

+## Next step

+Explore additional [mobile device management](m365-enterprise-test-lab-guides#mobile-device-management) features and capabilities in your test environment.

-## See Also
+## See also

 [Microsoft 365 Enterprise Test Lab Guides](m365-enterprise-test-lab-guides.md).